ywugwu/ywugwu.github.io/_pages/about.md

 ---

 <!-- Incoming PhD Student at the George Washington University -->
+Yu Wu (吴钰) is a Machine Learning Engineer at [TikTok](https://www.tiktok.com/).

-I am a current MSCS student in the [Department of Computer Science](https://cs.engineering.gwu.edu/) at [George Washington University](https://www.gwu.edu/), where I am supervised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).
+He received his Master's degree in Computer Science from the [Department of Computer Science](https://cs.engineering.gwu.edu/) at [George Washington University](https://www.gwu.edu/), where he was fortunate to be advised by [Prof. Robert Pless](https://www2.seas.gwu.edu/~pless/).

-Prior to this, I studied mathematics and computer science at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.
+Before that, he studied Mathematics and Computer Science at [Southern University of Science and Technology (SUSTech)](https://www.sustech.edu.cn/en/) in Shenzhen, China.

-My research interests lie in the intersection of computer vision and natural language processing, with a focus on multimodal learning and vision-language reasoning.
-I am particularly interested in developing models that can understand and reason about visual content in a way that is interpretable and explainable.
+His research interests lie at the intersection of Computer Vision and Natural Language Processing, particularly Multimodal Learning and Vision-Language Reasoning.
+He is interested in developing models that understand and reason about visual content in ways that are both interpretable and explainable.